Players

 However, Phil Ivey is once again free to play tournaments in the United States without fear of his winnings being confiscated, and he’s announced his return to the circuit in the future.
 Suffices to say, we can’t wait to see Phil back on the grind.

-Ivey has always kept his private life as far away as possible from the limelight.
+Ivey has always kept his private life as far away from the limelight as possible.
 For someone who’s been around for so long and has achieved so much, there are surprisingly few details about his life away from the felt.

 He currently resides in Las Vegas, and he is a big basketball fan.
 Ivey also enjoys playing golf, and he even participated in the inaugural World Series of Golf.